-A. TESTS
+A. Tests

-1. Each attendee must successfully pass a firing pre-test with a score of 100% on the first day of the instructor program.
+1. Each student must successfully pass the handgun qualification course with a score of 100% on the first day of the instructor program.
 There will be a maximum of two attempts to qualify.
 Failure to qualify will result in dismissal from the Handgun Instructor Program.